18F/handbook/README.md

 ### Linting

-We use prettier to format markdown.
+We use [Prettier](https://prettier.io/) to format Markdown.
 You can fix your files locally with:

     $ npm run lint